-Since the Gathering of The Vibes is set to kick off on Thursday night we figured we’d share this 2007 interview with founder Ken Hays
+Since the Gathering of The Vibes is set to kick off in a week we figured we’d share this 2007 interview with founder Ken Hays

 Ken Hays is a man dedicated to preserving the community of the Grateful Dead.
 In 1995 when New York City’s Mayor Giuliani denied a public gathering in Central Park commemorating the legacy of Jerry Garcia, Ken brought 3,500 people to SUNY Purchase to celebrate with music.
 Following that initial celebration of the life of Garcia, Ken’s Gathering of the Vibes has grown to encapsulate the ever-expanding world and community of the Grateful Dead.
 From trading tapes on Dead tour to throwing the East Coast’s most celebrated festival, here Ken reflects on past challenges, the Vibes return to Seaside Park and genuine American Beauty.